 Calculation:

-60 days (2 months) – duration of the mobility
+64 days (2 months and 4 days) – duration of the mobility

 The scholarship shall be awarded to each candidate, who will submit their Learning Agreement accepted by the MUB’s Institutional Coordinator of the Erasmus+ Programme and by the person responsible designated by the receiving institution, sign the Grant Agreement and complete the language placement test in the OLS system (the link will be sent automatically).
 It is also possible to go for an Erasmus+ exchange with zero scholarship, e.g. in the case of consumption of the funds allocated for students’ mobilities for traineeships.